Skip to content

 One of the key differentiators between successful automation and easily-detected bots is how realistic the interactions are.
 Pydoll provides sophisticated tools to make your automation virtually indistinguishable from human behavior.

-• Automatic random click offsets: Optional parameter to automatically randomize click positions within elements, eliminating manual offset calculations
+• Automatic random click offsets: Optional parameter to automatically randomize click positions within elements

 Why Human-Like Interactions Matter